Kenshiro-28/MAGI/README.md

 ## Toolchain

-MAGI's toolchain acts as a modular system for registering and calling tools, similar to frameworks like Langchain.
+MAGI's toolchain acts as a modular system for registering and calling tools, similar to frameworks like LangChain.
 It allows MAGI to dynamically select and execute tools based on task needs, chaining their outputs into responses.
 Tools are enabled through the plugin system by editing the file **config.cfg**.

 The plugin system includes the following tools: